Do you need a business credit card?

 - Higher rewards for business expenses.
 Most business credit cards offer higher cash or points rewards for common business expenses such as office supplies, gas, restaurants, travel, and sometimes rotating categories.
 If you are planning on using a business credit card anyway, you may as well use a rewards credit card!

 - Automatic payments.
 It’s easy to set up automatic payments to your business credit card, which is nice for recurring bills.
 Some, but not all companies will do this for checking accounts, but again, I’m all about the cash rewards, and recurring payments are a nice way to do that!

 - Flexibility.
 Obviously the best way to manage your credit card bill is to pay it in full each month, but things don’t always work out that way, especially when working for a startup or in the beginning stages of many small businesses.

 Featured business credit card:

-One of the best business cards currently on the market is the Starwood Preferred Guest® Business Credit Card from American Express, one of the best business cards offered by American Express.
-This card offers excellent rewards for you or your business, with the ability to earn additional Starpoints® based on spending habits.
+One of the best business cards currently on the market is the U.S. Bank FlexPerks® Business Edge™ Travel Rewards Card.
+This card offers excellent rewards for you or your business, with the ability to earn a variety of rewards based on your purchases.
 Check out more details: